imanlab/Franka_RealSense_data_collection/README.md

 sudo usermod -a -G realtime $(whoami)
 ```
 Congratulations!!
 You installed franka_ros as well.
-Before going to step 3, that is installing RealSense, restart your PC.
+Before going to step 3, that is installing Moveit, restart your PC.
 This is important as it resets your user account to work with real-time kernel

 You can check working of franka_ros using the following commands